syncpoint/odin-manual/docs/05_Activity_Bar/index.en.md

-Symbols have a **symbol preview** before the symbol name and hierarchy path, but not all tactical graphic symbols (*not all preview symbols are available yet*).
+Symbols have a **symbol preview** before the symbol name and hierarchy path.

 Those **tactical graphic symbols** according to MIL-STD 2525C, which we have **not yet implemented**, are listed in **red font** and marked **"unsupported"**.
 There is no selection option with the mouse for these symbols.